-At the moment it is possible to directly download the executable: docker2cvmfs v0.3 docker2cvmfs provides different commands to manipulate docker images, though the simplest way is to use the make-thin subcommand.
+At the moment it is possible to directly download the executable: docker2cvmfs v0.3 docker2cvmfs provides different commands to manipulate docker images but the simplest way is to use the make-thin sub-command.

-This subcommand expects to find on the host machine a recent version of cvmfs_server that supports the ingest command.
+This sub-command expects to find on the host machine a recent version of cvmfs_server that supports the ingest command.